-The CARDEA 20/20 ECG hardware setup is depicted below for the Bluetooth configuration:
+The CARDEA 20/20 ECG hardware setup is depicted in the following image for the Bluetooth configuration:

 The Cardiac Insight provided USB Bluetooth (BT) radio must be plugged into an available USB port.
 All communication with the ECG Transmitter is via this radio communications link.
 The ECG Transmitter may be powered from either the internal rechargeable battery or via the PS1 medical grade power supply.